Nisinoon/Nisinoon/pages/Grammar/Grammar.md

 This document provides an overview of word structure in Algonquian languages.

-**Caveat:** The view in this document is influenced by my familiarity with some of the Central Algonquian languages (especially Menominee); it may not be quite right for some of the other languages, especially the Plains languages, which are really different.
+**Caveat:** The view in this document is strongly influenced by my familiarity with some of the Central Algonquian languages (especially Menominee); it may not be quite right for some of the other languages, especially the Plains languages, which are really different.
 But this should work for most of the languages.
 I will make updates as I learn more!
 (Input appreciated!)

 ## Contents {#contents}